 Irritable Bowel Syndrome (IBS) is an intestinal disorder that results in discomfort around the abdomen.
 Sufferers commonly experience frequent cramping, bloating, gas pains, and diarrhea.

 In an effort to learn more about this gastrointestinal health issue that predominantly affects women, we reached out to Jonathan Rosenberg, MD, and Roshini Raj, MD, for a full briefing on IBS and how to manage its symptoms sans medicine.
 It's not a one-off issue caused by an increase in fast food or too much coffee.
 Instead, Rosenberg says IBS affects your day-to-day life, and his clients are looking for a daily treatment.
 If that just so happens to be the case for you, Rosenberg encourages seeking out a doctor for a diagnosis; however, in the meantime, we have compiled eight natural ways in which to help alleviate IBS symptoms.
 And, while they may not be cure-alls, they are all gastroenterologist-approved.

 Meet the Expert

-- Jonathan Rosenberg, MD is a board-certified gastroenterologist.
+- Jonathan Rosenberg, MD, is a board-certified gastroenterologist based in Illinois.

 Exercise works to help IBS in two ways.
-First, Raj says that moving your body moves your colon and, as a result, helps alleviate abdominal discomfort.
-And second, Rosenberg points out that exercise has been proven to reduce stress, which he says can help with perceived discomfort as well.
-So basically, if you have IBS, it's likely that a workout plan of sorts is beneficial.
+First, Raj points out that moving your body moves your colon and, as a result, helps alleviate abdominal discomfort.
+And second, Rosenberg says that exercise has been proven to reduce stress, which he says can help with perceived discomfort.
+So, if you have IBS, it's likely that a workout plan of sorts is beneficial.

 Avoid Hard-to-Digest Foods